junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 Deployment Option 2 - Docker Compose
 ####################################

 :ref:`manual-deployment` has been introduced to understand what kinds of cloud components are used for `kuksa.cloud` and how to configure them so that they can interact each other.
-However, deploying each and every cloud component and configuring them manually is not plausible when considering a large number of connected vehicles.
+However, deploying each and every cloud component, configuring them and designing `Grafana` dashboards manually is not plausible when considering a huge number of connected vehicles.
 This is where container technology like Docker comes into play.
 A couple of key concepts are described below:

 * Docker Container: A standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 * Docker Compose: A tool for defining and running serveral Docker containers.
 A YAML file is used to configure the application's services.